viperproject/prusti-assistant/README.md

 ## Features

 This extension provides inline diagnostics for rust by calling `cargo check` and parsing the output.
 As a result, it avoids using the RLS.
-This isn't ideal in the long run, but currently the nightly RLS has trouble on some projects and crashes frequently.
+This isn't ideal in the long term, but currently the nightly RLS _preview_ has trouble on some projects and crashes frequently.

+It supports multiple rust projects in the same workspace.

 ## Requirements

-* Cargo is required.
+* Cargo is required on your path.
-* The root directory of the VSCode workspace must be a valid rust project to run `cargo check` in.

 ## Extension Settings